30 Best Songs About Cups

 “My Cup” quickly became a fan favorite for its fun, upbeat vibe and the endearing performance by the cast members.

-Read more: Songs About August
+Read more: Songs About Mother

 10. “Cup of Tea” by The Verve Pipe (1996)